 This report will look for gaps in your data with no information and provide a summary of missing bills for the selected meters.
-Bills are considered missing when the time period between two existing bills (determined by the difference between the End dates of both bills) is more than 40 days.
-An estimate of missing bill dates is also provided based on how many 30 day bills can fit into the existing bill period.
+Bills are considered missing when the time period between two existing bills (in particular between the End dates of both bills) exceeds the Estimated Bill Interval by more than 40 days.
+An estimate of missing bill dates is also provided.
 Figure 4.6 presents the Missing Bill Report for all the bills for meters located in the Area 3 of Site 1 of our Example project.